 I Had a Preventive Mastectomy—Then Found Out I Already Had Breast Cancer 1

-I did not inform my mother that I had tested advantageous; I definitely didn’t inform everybody.
+I did not inform my mother that I had tested advantageous; I didn’t inform everybody.
 I wanted to pick out my route of action primarily based on my gut, not on the reviews or fears of others.
 After all, I could be the one who could live with the outcomes for the rest of my existence.

 Becoming my own suggest